 A stay for every taste

-Rhodes is one of the most popular and luxurious destinations in Greece.
-In Rhodes you’ll find accommodation for every taste.
-This includes large hotel chains, luxurious all-inclusive resorts, boutique hotels in the Old Town – no matter your style, your stay on this Aegean island will be an enjoyable experience.
+Rhodes is one of the most popular destinations in Greece.
+You’ll find accommodation for every taste, from large hotel chains and all-inclusive resorts to boutique hotels in the Old Town.

-If you are a beach lover, Rhodes is the destination for you: infinite beaches of exceptional beauty and activities of all kinds abound.
-Topping the list are Kiotari, Kallithea, Agathi, Apolakkia, Kolymbia, the Anthony Quinn Beach, Lardos, Afandou with its golf course, Traounou with its motocross tracks, Trianda Tsabika… all wonderful, with sand, crystal-clear water and water sports.
+Beach lovers will be left fully satisfied on Rhodes.
+Topping the list are Kiotari, Kallithea, Agathi, Apolakkia, Kolymbia, Anthony Quinn Beach, Lardos, Afandou with its golf course, Traounou with its motocross tracks, Trianda Tsabika.
+All wonderful, with sand, clear water and water sports.
 Windsurfers flock to Prasonissi, a green island to the south of Rhodes.

 Hidden gems of Rhodes

-Open up a map and discover the island’s many traditional villages.
-The treasures they hide are priceless.
-And there are so many to choose from, such as Emponas with its renowned wine and traditional costumes, Agios Isidoros frozen in the 1960s, Apollona with its Folklore Museum, Archangelos with its long tradition of ceramics and music, Afandou with its skilful weavers, Trianda with its Mineralogy and Palaeontology Museum, Kritinia with the Castello Castle, Lardos with its Byzantine castle, Salakos with its wells, Psinthos with one of the largest town squares in the Dodecanese, Asklipio with its beautiful Byzantine church, and Eleousa with its Venetian buildings and picturesque tavernas.
+The treasures hidden in Rhodes’ many villages are priceless.
+There’s Emponas with its renowned wine and traditional costumes, Agios Isidoros frozen in the 1960s, Apollona with its Folklore Museum, Archangelos with its long tradition of ceramics and music, Afandou with its skilful weavers, Trianda with its Mineralogy and Palaeontology Museum, Kritinia with the Castello Castle, Lardos with its Byzantine castle, Salakos with its wells, Psinthos with one of the largest town squares in the Dodecanese, Asklipio with its beautiful Byzantine church and Eleousa with its Venetian buildings and picturesque tavernas.

 Wine of ages

 It has been said that Rhodes was the first island in the Aegean to cultivate a vineyard and make wine.
-It’s no coincidence that in ancient times Rhodians were considered the largest wine merchants in the Mediterranean.
+So it’s no coincidence that in ancient times Rhodians were considered the largest wine merchants in the Mediterranean.
 Today’s wines are excellent too.

-Here you’ll find one of the most impressive castles in Rhodes.
-It was built by the Master of Aubusson in 1476 on a steep cliff facing the Aegean.
+The ‘Castle of Eagles’ is one of the most impressive in Rhodes.
+It was built by the Master of Aubusson in 1476 on a cliff facing the Aegean.